 Jesse LeRoy Brown: Navy Pilot

-Like Bessie Coleman, Jesse LeRoy Brown was born into very modest circumstances.
+Like Coleman, Jesse LeRoy Brown was born into very modest circumstances.
 Born a few months after Coleman’s last flight, Brown was raised in different parts of Mississippi, depending on where his father secured employment.
-Like Coleman, Brown was a determined young person, and he excelled in his schoolwork, graduating from his high school with honors.
+Brown was a determined young person, and he excelled in his schoolwork, graduating from his high school with honors.
 The flying bug caught him early; at the age of six, his father took him to an air show, and it determined the course of his life.
-He read about aviation constantly and learned that black pilots did indeed exist (one of the pilots he learned about was Bessie Coleman).
-At that point, no African-American pilots had yet been admitted to the U.S. military, and the brash young Brown even wrote a letter to President Roosevelt to question this state of affairs.
+He read about aviation constantly and learned that Black pilots did indeed exist (one of the pilots he learned about was Coleman).
+At that point, no African American pilots had yet been admitted to the U.S. military, and the brash young Brown even wrote a letter to President Franklin D. Roosevelt to question this state of affairs.

-Although Jesse L. Brown died young, his story would inspire many African-Americans to become military pilots.
+Although Brown died young, his story would inspire many African Americans to become military pilots.
 Furthermore, the dedication evinced by Hudner, a white man, for his squadron leader in the heat of war proved just how irrelevant matters of race could be in the military, which had so often been a historically volatile arena for race relations.

 Matthew Henson: Arctic Explorer